Last updated on: February 14th, 2023

 -

-Where an employee works for a continuous twelve-month period and works less than 90 percent of the normal working hours of the employee during that period, the employee may waive the employee’s entitlement to regular vacation with pay in return for the payment provided under vacation pay on termination , by giving the employer written notice of the waiver prior to the end of the twelve-month period.
+Waiver of entitlement to Annual Leave with Pay – Where an employee works for an employer for a continuous 12-month period; and works less than 90 % of the normal working hours of the employee during that period, the employee may waive the employee’s entitlement to annual leave with pay in return for the payment by giving the employer written notice of the waiver prior to the end of the 12 -month period.

 -